MiniCheese26/vite-plugin-svelte-entries-generator/README.md

 - `paths: Path[]` - An array of [Paths](#paths)
 - `repoRoot?: string` - The absolute path of the current repo.
 If this isn't passed it will be derived from the vite config root prop or if that's undefined `process.cwd()`
+- `svelteConfigPath?: string` - Absolute path to your `svelte.config.js` file.
+If this isn't passed, it will be assumed it is located at `<repoRoot>/svelte.config.js`.

 #### Paths